This tutorial series will show you how to make a single player FPS game.

 shift button, and can toggle the flash light on and off by pressing the

 Go give it a whirl!
-You can change the sprint related global variables to make the player faster or slower when sprinting!
+You can change the sprint related class variables to make the player faster or slower when sprinting!

 Phew!
 That was a lot of work.
 Now you have a fully working first person character!